Risks associated with silica nanoparticles

 Since at least 2011, it has been known that dietary silica (E551) contains nanoparticles, and researchers have estimated that we consume 124 mg of nano-silica per day.

-The 1st nano substance authorized as a biocide
+The first nano substance authorized as a biocide

-See also our sheet What regulation of nanomaterials in biocides in Europe?.
+See also our info sheet What regulation of nanomaterials in biocides in Europe?.

 The antibacterial properties of silica, sought after for certain targeted applications, can have undesirable effects on certain bacterial communities necessary for the health or balance of ecosystems.
 Vigilance is therefore required.